Can You See Who is Healthy?

 • Jimmy Choo: €380 Million unrealised potential, connected to poor customer service, high prices relative to perceived value, defective products, and delivery/repair issues.

 The framework's diagnostic power extends beyond M&A contexts into deep product analysis as well.
-For instance, a separate analysis applied to CHANEL eyewear revealed how specific, often misunderstood, choices in acetate sourcing and manufacturing directly impacted customer perception of quality, contributing to significant unseen customer disconnect.
-The choice of acetate reveals an unrealised potential exceeding €222 million.
+For instance, a separate analysis was applied to CHANEL eyewear.
+It revealed how specific choices in acetate sourcing and manufacturing impacted customer perception of quality.
+These often misunderstood choices contributed to a significant unseen customer disconnect.
+The choice of acetate reveals a quantifiable unrealised potential exceeding €222 million.

-A copy of the full Prada Group Acquisition Analysis - What due diligence won't reveal report findings can be found here, and I hope they offer a helpful perspective on the value of looking beyond conventional analysis.
+Its core design is to expose unseen inefficiencies in processes, products, or services.
+It makes visible the fundamental executive challenge: what is not measured cannot be seen, managed, or fixed.
+A copy of the full Prada Group Acquisition Analysis - What due diligence won't reveal report findings can be found here, and I hope it offers a helpful perspective on the value of looking beyond conventional analysis.

 6. From Diagnosis to Treatment: Addressing Root Causes for Sustainable Futures

 Identifying risk via a diagnostic approach like the Brand Efficiency Score is only the first step.
-Just as a CT scan's findings require interpretation, organisational diagnostic results demand careful analysis.
-A practitioner must interpret them, pinpoint root causes, and only then define targeted interventions addressing those causes, rather than just managing symptoms.
+A CT scan's findings require interpretation by a specialist.
+Similarly, organisational diagnostic results demand careful analysis.
+A practitioner must interpret these results and pinpoint root causes.
+Only then can they define specific, targeted interventions.
+This addresses the actual causes, unlike ineffective symptom management.

-• If the diagnosis reveals customer churn driven by poor service (as seen across Prada, Versace, and Jimmy Choo ), the “treatment” isn’t just apologising more; it’s investing in fundamental service training, empowering frontline staff, streamlining return processes, and potentially re-evaluating quality control.
+• If the diagnosis reveals customer churn driven by poor service (as seen across Prada, Versace, and Jimmy Choo), the effective 'treatment' isn't just apologising more; it's investing in fundamental service training, empowering frontline staff, streamlining return processes, and potentially re-evaluating quality control to rebuild trust and loyalty.

-• If the diagnosis points to operational inefficiencies causing delivery delays, the solution involves optimising logistics, supply chains, and inventory management.
+• If the diagnosis points to operational inefficiencies causing delivery delays, the solution involves systematically optimising logistics, supply chains, and inventory management to reduce friction and cost.

-• If brand perception suffers due to a price-value discrepancy, strategic decisions about pricing, product quality, or brand positioning are required.
+• If brand perception suffers due to a price-value discrepancy, informed strategic decisions about pricing, product quality, or brand positioning are required to realign with market expectations.

 7. Conclusion: Cultivating Organisational Well-being

-The health of any organisation, like that of a human, is complex and often hides beneath the surface and under many layers of polished, pristine veneer.
-Relying on outward appearances or superficial metrics is akin to guessing someone’s cardiovascular health based on their physique – dangerously unreliable.
-But annoyingly, the easiest and quickest option.
+The health of any organisation, like human health, is complex.
+It often hides beneath the smooth surface, under layers of polished veneer.
+Relying on outward appearances or superficial metrics is dangerously unreliable for making critical decisions.
+The dashboard views, often presented to leadership, is like guessing cardiovascular health based only on physique.
+But human nature is annoying; relying on the surface often seems the easiest and quickest option.

-Leaders can gain a beyond-the-surface deep-dive insight into their company’s underlying health condition by embracing the principles of understanding the underlying mechanisms of homeostasis and adopting a rigorous diagnostic mindset using methods like the Brand Efficiency Score, which acts as a proactive organisational health scan.
+Leaders can gain vital, deep-dive insight into their company's underlying health.
+This requires embracing homeostasis principles and adopting a rigorous diagnostic mindset – the organisational 'CT Scan' approach.

 MORTEN SØRENSEN